Eg White: Career

 In 2008, White worked with Adele on three tracks which appeared on her first album 19, including the second single "Chasing Pavements".
-White is known in the industry for his pace of work and ability to reach the core of the intent of the artist he is working with, saying "Sometimes I get two hours.
-Someone comes over at three, we have a cup of tea, chew the cud for a bit, go: 'All right, shall we write a song?'
-And by six, they've gone home and we've...done it.
-Chasing Pavements, that took two or three hours."

 In 2009, White was awarded his second Ivor Novello Award for 'Songwriter of the Year', and in 2010 he had a second UK number 1 with the Diana Vickers single "Once", a song he wrote with Cathy Dennis.
 Also in 2010, White reprised his collaborative role with Adele, and with her wrote "Take It All", which appears on her number one album 21.

 White started his own record label imprint, Spilt Milk Records, in 2009 – making Lauren Pritchard its first signing, and then signing an exclusive license deal with Island Records to release the album Wasted in Jackson in 2010.
 The album features collaborations with White, Ed Harcourt and Marcus Mumford (of the band Mumford & Sons).
 He signed a recording contract with Parlophone Records and released a second album entitled Adventure Man on 18 May 2009.

-The instrumental version of the lead single, "Broken" was used as the incidental music to the BMW PGA Championship 2009 and played during the closing credits of BBC's coverage of England's final game in the 2010 World Cup in South Africa.
+In 2024, White won his third Ivor Novello award (this time for "Best Song Musically and Lyrically", his second in that category), alongside Jonny Lattimer and Victoria Canal, for Canal's song 'Black Swan'.

 White has worked with Adele, Kylie Minogue, Lennon Stella, Natalie Imbruglia, Florence and the Machine, Dua Lipa, Tom Odell, Sam Smith, Will Young, James Morrison, Linkin Park, Pink, Joss Stone, Matt Cardle, Maverick Sabre and Rebecca Ferguson.